valentinakrenz/RSAworkshop/README.md

 # RSAworkshop
- practice code and data for the workshop "Representational Similarity Analyses of fMRI data" 2023 at University Hamburg
+ practice code and data for the workshop "Representational Similarity Analyses of fMRI data" 2023 at University Hamburg for members of the Research Training Group "Emotional Learning and Memory"

  ## ./Niftitools
  includes some functions that are used from working with nifti-images (Copyright (c) 2014, Jimmy Shen)